-If you try to upgrade your character/army/whatever, granting it higher yield, this may end up with too much math to do.
+If you try to upgrade your character/army/whatever, granting it a higher yield, this may end up with too much math to do.
 Your town produces X Useful stuff every turn so don't forget to add it.
 The solution is to modify a set of elements that take effect when activated.
-Deckbuilding games are made around that idea, Monopoly has a similar concept: instead of adding cash every turn, you increase the chance of getting it be capturing slots.
+Deckbuilding games are made around that idea, Monopoly has a similar concept: instead of adding cash every turn, you increase the chance of getting it by capturing slots.

 It is always more fun when instead of taking turns the event happens in an instant.
-For example: "two players rolling a dice and the one with the higher number wins" is more fun then Player 1 rolls the dice, resolves his result, then player two rolls his dice.
+For example: "two players rolling a dice and the one with the higher number wins" is more fun than Player 1 rolls the dice, resolves his result, then player two rolls his dice.

 For the player's strategy, some actions are more critical than others.
 It is best when rules accommodate the "I need to get this done no matter the cost" panic and have rules that allow performing otherwise suboptimal actions, sacrificing more resources to get something done.

 TURNS AFFECT EVERYONE

 During one player's turn, he may select an action everyone takes.
 So waiting for another player is not completely passive.
 Think Starlight Imperium.